EESI-jv545/Silva-Datasets/README.md

     sbatch general-multi_make_datasets.sh   <-- (calls general-multi_make_datasets.sh) This makes the datasets; you'll need to specify the tax rank, whether you want the program to loop through several rows, and a threshhold for the percentage of sequences to include

     ./all_ranks_debugger.sh                 <-- (Calls dataset_debugger.py) This checks through all of the datasets made for each rank makes sure we have the right number of sequences

+---
+**For detailed information on the workflow, you can refer to this document [here](https://www.dropbox.com/scl/fi/s6morr1uwxcy0fo6ammzx/SILVA-Datasets-Pipeline-Details.docx?dl=0&rlkey=cb51ua8fwwuaddw8e370geqv9)**